Agencies investigate averted plane crash at New York airport

 “Delta will work with and assist aviation authorities on a full review of flight 1943 on Jan.
 13 regarding a successful aborted takeoff procedure at New York-JFK.
 We apologize to our customers for the inconvenience and delay of their travels,” a Delta spokesperson said in a statement.

-American Air Lines would not comment on the incident, and said they'd defer all questions to the FAA.
+American Airlines would not comment on the incident and said it would defer all questions to the FAA.

 Maysoon Khan is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow Maysoon Khan on Twitter.

-Note: This story was first published on January 15, 2023.
-It was updated on January 16, 2023 to correct the misspelling of the last name of one of the passengers.
-The correct spelling of his full name is Brian Healy, not Brian Heale.